sanithps98/Automobile-Dataset-Analysis/README.md

-# automobile-data-set-analysis

-## Data Analysis and Prediction of Car Prices based on used car prices data set.
+## Data Analysis and Visualisation to predict Car Prices based on Used Car Prices Data Setet.

-In this project I'm trying to analyze and visualize the used car prices from the dataset available at https://archive.ics.uci.edu/ml/machine-learning-databases/autos/
+In this project I'm trying to analyze and visualize the Used Car Prices from the dataset available at https://archive.ics.uci.edu/ml/machine-learning-databases/autos/imports-85.data in order to predict the most probable car price

-I'm planning to divide it in four parts:
+It is divided into four parts:

 1) Data Wrangling
 	-pre processing data in python
 	-dealing missing values